karanjitsingh/TrendML/README.md

 - Supervised: A study found that SVM performed best and gave consistent results in terms 	of predictive accuracy compared to the logistic regression, artificial neural networks and 	random forest classification algorithms (Akyildirim, Goncu & Sensoy, 2020)

-### Potential results:

-We hope to see that our model can effectively signal whether traders should buy, sell, or hold their cryptocurrencies at a given moment and result in more profits compared to profits obtained from standard traditional baseline models such as ARIMA and GARCH.

 ### Discussion:

-We believe that our model would be practical and useful for traders, especially amateur traders to easily decide whether to buy, hold or sell their cryptocurrencies.
+Such models could potentially be practical and useful for traders, especially amateur traders to easily decide whether to buy, hold or sell their cryptocurrencies.

-Based on previous studies, we are planning to use dimensionality reduction technique (unsupervised), Q-learning and decision tree (reinforcement learning), and SVM algorithm (supervised) for our model.
-We also plan to apply LSTMs in conjunction with reinforcement learning which have been proven to be useful in long-term prediction.
+Based on previous studies, This project explores dimensionality reduction technique, Q-learning and decision tree (reinforcement learning), and SVM algorithms for modeling.
+LSTMs in conjunction with reinforcement learning have also been proven to be useful in long-term prediction.

 ______